mdfnam/QnA/Foundation for Status.md

 - Genderless pronouns are used to refer non human objects that don’t have a specific gender (neither masculine nor feminine).
 - Gender-Neutral pronouns are used to refer to groups of two or more people (same or different gender) or things (genderless).

-**Note:**
-- First Person Pronouns like I, me and you are used to refer to individuals, regardless of gender.
+**Note:** First Person Pronouns like I, me and you are used to refer to individuals, regardless of gender.
-- Second Person Pronouns like we, us and you are used to refer to groups of people, without specifying the gender composition of the group.

 #### Case
 Case indicates the grammatical role that the pronoun plays in a sentence.